bestmomo/laravel-email-confirmation/README.md

 It should be used after `php artisan make:auth` command but can also be added to existing project.

+There is [a french presentation](http://laravel.sillo.org/ajouter-la-confirmation-de-lemail/) of this package.

 ### Features ###

 - create a migration to add confirmation columns to users table